 Texas Heart Institute experts tell us that up until recently, the only treatment for coronary microvascular disease (also sometimes known as Cardiac Syndrome X, a name that’s generally hated by those of us diagnosed with MVD because of its implication that this disorder somehow doesn’t exist!) has been with these medications:

 - Nitroglycerin (nitro) can widen or dilate the arteries and improve blood flow to your heart.
 Nitro can be given through a skin patch, pills, an ointment, or a spray.
+See more on nitroglycerin.

-- Beta-blockers “block” the chemical or hormonal messages sent to your heart.
+- Beta blockers “block” the chemical or hormonal messages sent to your heart.
 When you are under physical or emotional stress, your body sends signals to your heart to work harder.
 Beta-blockers block the effect these signals have on your heart, so they reduce the demands on your heart.

 - Calcium channel blockers can help to keep your arteries open and reduce your blood pressure by relaxing the smooth muscle that surrounds the arteries in your body.
 The oxygen demand of the heart is also reduced by these medicines.